Applying for an undergraduate program

 If you've chosen your degree and meet the entry requirements, you're ready to apply.

-QTAC applications for 2021 are open now.
+QTAC applications for 2022 open on Tuesday 3 August.

 You’ll need to know:

-- The names and QTAC codes of the programs you want to apply for.
+- The names and QTAC codes of the degrees you want to apply for.
 Make sure you’ve written down the right QTAC code for your chosen study location – the code is different for each USC campus.

 - The semester or study period you’re applying for (eg when you want to start your study).